How to Create a Strong Company Culture at Your Facility

 3. Build Programs That Promote Professional Development

-It’s important for healthcare organizations to create an environment that allows staff to grow in their professional careers.
-An example is creating a professional development program that supports career aspects like leadership, advanced skills, and evidence-based practice.
+It’s important for companies to create an environment that allows staff to grow in their professional careers.
+One way to encourage a strong organizational culture in healthcare is by building a professional development program that supports career aspects like leadership, advanced skills, and evidence-based practice.

 Nursing professional development improves patient outcomes and increases retention rates.
-As nurses grow within your organization, encourage leadership tracks so nurses have a presence on your administrative team.
+As you develop your nursing career ladder, encourage leadership tracks so nurses have a presence on your administrative team.
 Having “homegrown” nurses in administrative roles gives nursing staff an added layer of representation during decision-making.

 4. Demonstrate a Commitment to Safety

-There are many barriers to meeting safety standards in healthcare, such as short staffing or limited resources.
-As a leader, be transparent with your employees about the challenges and the path forward for solving them.
+There are many barriers to providing safe care, including short staffing and limited resources.
+As a leader, be transparent about your present challenges and provide a path forward for solving them.
 A commitment to the safe delivery of patient care should be widely present in your organization.
-You can include your commitment in a mission statement and safety policies.
+You can memorialize this commitment in a mission statement and through facility-wide safety policies.

 5. Make Leadership Accessible

-Administrative and frontline staff have significantly different experiences within a healthcare organization.
-Close the gap between the two to create a strong company culture.
-You can do this by implementing:
+Administrative staff and clinical employees have significantly different experiences within a healthcare organization.
+Close the gap between the two to create a strong organizational culture in healthcare.
+Industry-leading researchers suggest utilizing the following strategies to improve leadership visibility:

-• human resources visits to nursing units to better understand staffing needs
+• Schedule human resources visits to nursing units to better understand staffing needs.